jundalisay/spblist/content/en/material/fallacies/general-relativity.md

 {{< /q >}}

 Socrates is clearly against having any fixed or constant value to define the universe and any movements within it.
 According to this, any established constant would eventually be rejected the more humans learn about the universe.
-This is what happened to the constant Gravity `G` advocated by Newton which was overturned by Einstein's Theory of Relativity.
+This is what happened to the constant Gravity `G` advocated by Newton which was overturned by Einstein's Theory of Relativity, making it subservient to light.

 However, Einstein also established his own constant as the speed of light as `c`.
 This must also be overturned if we are to unify Physics with Metaphysics and even Quantum Physics.

-The need to overturn the speed of light as a constant is emphasized by Socrates when he said that sight (made possible by photons) is not the proper way to measure movement in outer space:
+The need to overturn the speed of light as a constant* is emphasized by Socrates when he said that sight (made possible by photons) is not the proper way to measure movement in outer space:

 {{< q a="Socrates">}}
 The starry heaven is wrought on a visible ground.
 The most perfect of visible things is far inferior to the true motions of absolute speeds which are relative to each other. <i>They carry with them that which is contained in them</i>.
 These are to be apprehended by reason and intelligence, but not by sight.
 {{< /q >}}

+{{< b >}}
+### TLDR

+We use the aether as the supreme principle.
+Aether is the substance of ideas, feelings, and of the abstract mind that has those ideas and feelings.
+Therefore, the idea of `G`, `c`, `h` (Planck's constant) are constants only because the aether sets it as so.
+If we upgrade our abstract minds, then we get new ideas and perceptions and `G`, `c`, `h` will change accordingly through us testing it in different parts of the galaxy, universe, and multiverse.

+{{< /b >}}